Great Michael: Construction

-The chronicler Lindsay of Pitscottie wrote of the building of Michael that "all the woods of Fife, except Falkland wood, besides all the timber that was got out of Norway" went into her construction.
-Account books add that timbers were purchased from other parts of Scotland, as well as from France and the Baltic Sea.
-Lindsay gives her dimensions as 240 ft long and 35 ft in beam.
+The chronicler Robert Lindsay of Pitscottie wrote of the building of Michael that "all the woods of Fife, except Falkland wood, besides all the timber that was got out of Norway" went into her construction.
+Account books show that timbers were purchased from other parts of Scotland, as well as from France and the Baltic Sea.
+James IV wrote to Louis XII asking for French timber for his navy, and in March 1507 wrote to officials in Rouen to ask permission for Robert Barton and George Corntoun to import Normandy timber for his ships.

+Robert Lindsay gave her dimensions as 240 ft long and 35 ft in beam.
 Russell (1922) notes that Michael was supposed to have been built with oak walls 10 ft thick.
 She displaced about 1,000 tons, had four masts, carried 24 guns (purchased from Flanders) on the broadside, 1 basilisk forward and 2 aft, and 30 smaller guns (later increased to 36 main guns), and had a crew of 300 sailors, 120 gunners, and up to 1,000 soldiers.

 Henry VIII of England was unwilling to be outdone, and ordered the building of the 1000-ton Henry Grace à Dieu, launched in roughly 1512, later known as Great Harry, which was even larger.
 These ships were the first great ships, the precursors of the later ship of the line.